 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
 The Corporation's Credit Facilities are exposed to interest rate risk.
-The remainder of Birchcliff's financial assets and liabilities are not directly exposed to interest rate risk

-At December 31, 2023, Birchcliff had the following financial derivative contracts in place to manage interest rate risk:
+The remainder of Birchcliff's financial assets and liabilities are not directly exposed to interest rate risk.
+The Corporation had no financial derivative contracts in place to manage interest rate risk as at December 31, 2024 and no such contracts were entered into subsequent to December 31, 2024.